maicol07/flarum_sso_wp_plugin/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Plugin for your PHP website to get the Flarum SSO extension working
+Plugin for your WordPress website to get the Flarum SSO extension working

 == Description ==
-Plugin for your PHP website to get the Flarum SSO extension working
+Plugin for your WordPress website to get the Flarum SSO extension working

 ## Requirements
 - PHP 7.0+
 - [Flarum SSO Extension](https://github.com/maicol07/flarum-ext-sso) installed on your Flarum
+- JSON and CURL extensions installed on PHP

 ## Pre-installation